Bradford City Tramways

 Bradford Corporation operated horse and steam services, which it had taken over from the BT&OCo and the B&STCo, for approximately three and thirteen months, respectively.
 Photographs which unequivocally date from this period, and which show staff appear not to have survived, so it is currently not possible to say what uniforms, if any, these men would have worn.

-Around the turn of the century, or possibly shortly thereafter, the style of the uniforms was completely changed.
-Staff were now issued with double-breasted, 'lancer-style' tunics with five pairs of buttons (narrowing from top to bottom) and upright collars.
+Around the turn of the century, or possibly shortly thereafter, the style of the uniform was completely changed.
+Staff were now issued with double-breasted, 'ancer-style tunics with five pairs of buttons (narrowing from top to bottom) and stand-up collars.
 The bearer's left-hand collar carried a staff number (in brass numerals), whilst the right-hand collar carried a small badge, again brass, almost certainly a municipal device of some description.
-Smart kepi-style caps were also introduced, which for a time do not appear to have borne a cap badge, or at least one which showed up during photography.
-By around 1903 however, the caps bore a large voided (i.e., open backed) cap badge
+Smart drooping-peak caps were also introduced, which for a time do not appear to have borne a cap badge, or at least one that showed up during photography.
+By around 1903, however, the caps bore a large voided (i.e., open backed) cap badge with ‘B C T’ system initials at the top and the grade along the bottom ('DRIVER', 'CONDUCTOR' and 'PARCELS' are known); in the case of motormen and conductors, a class was carried in the centre ('DRIVER CLASS 1' and 'CLASS 3' have survived, as well as 'CONDUCTOR CLASS 3').

-By the time of the Great War, inspectors were wearing military-style caps; these carried a prominent brass badge inlaid with red and blue enamel, comprising the arms of Bradford with the motto and grade (INSPECTOR) in ribbons beneath, inlaid with blue enamel.
+By the time of the Great War, inspectors were wearing tensioned-crown peaked caps; these carried a prominent brass badge inlaid with red and blue enamel, comprising the arms of Bradford with the motto and grade ('INSPECTOR') in ribbons beneath, inlaid with blue enamel.
 It is unclear exactly when this badge was introduced, though in all probability, it was in or shortly after 1907, following the official grant or arms to Bradford.
 Although this badge was probably used right through to the closure of the system in 1950, there remains a possibility that it was superseded by a new chrome badge comprising 'BCT' initials with the arms or Bradford above and the grade in a bar beneath, inlaid with blue enamel (see below).

 Further reading